andyttran/guide_to_algorithms/README.md

 // reduce down to O(1) or constant time complexity
 ```
 ---
-**While Loop continued:** Lets evaluate a slight variation of the previous problem.
+**While Loop continued:** Let's evaluate a slight variation of the previous problem.

 **Q:** Evaluate the following code for time complexity: